laurarnichols/dataScienceProjects/README.md

-# dataSciencePortfolio
+# Data Science Portfolio

-This is a portfolio of data science projects from workshops, online classes, self-learning, etc.
+This repository contains projects that I have worked on showcasing various skills needed to be successful as a data scientist.

+## Contents:

+* ### Data Cleaning